-With thousands of variations available, water-based inks certainly aren’t a new concept, but they are, however, evolving to provide printing solutions for various industries.
+With thousands of variations available, water-based inks certainly aren’t a new concept for inkjet printers.
+However, these inks are evolving to provide new printing solutions for various industries that use flexible film or packaging.

 From concert tickets to coupons, water-based inks have been utilized to print on a variety of substrates throughout the years.
 One substrate that has been particularly problematic to print on is shrink sleeves.
 Often found on food packaging, shrink sleeves have historically been printed on using solvent-based and UV-curable inks.
-The problem with using these inks is they require the use of UV rays during curing, which can damage the substrate and cause additional problems.
+These require the use of UV rays during curing, which can damage the substrate and cause additional problems.

-The research and development team at Kao Collins recognized an opportunity for improvement and created a solution for printing on shrink sleeves called LUNAJET Ink.
+The R&D team at Kao Collins recognized an opportunity for improvement and created a solution for printing on shrink sleeves called LUNAJET Ink, an eco-friendly, water-based ink designed for flexible film.

 What is LUNAJET Ink?